Enabling secret scanning alerts for users

 paths-ignore:

-• If there are more than 1,000 entries in paths-ignore, secret scanning will only exclude the first 1,000 directories from scans.
+, secret scanning will only exclude the first 1,000 directories from scans. - If

 You can also ignore individual alerts from secret scanning.
 For more information, see "Managing alerts from secret scanning."